Iran After the Elections conference: Disruptions

 Among the attendees were members of two political organizations of Iranian exiled dissidents, the Worker-communist Party of Iran (WCP) and the Berlin Exiled Women of Iran Against Fundamentalism (BEWIAF), who had schemed to disrupt the conference.
 On the first day, they tried to prevent the conference from starting by chanting slogans such as "Death to the Islamic Republic" and "Akhund (cleric) get lost!", the latter referring to Hasan Yousefi Eshkevari who was going to speak.
 When some other in the audience attempted to stop the chanting members of the WCP and the BEWIAF, a brawl occurred between the two parties and police was called up to the venue, leading to escort of BEWIAF leader Shadi Amin outside.
-The organizers accepted to announce one-minute silence in "in memory of the thousands of victims of the Islamic Republic" before starting the conference, which BEWIAF had asked.
+The organizers agreed to announce a one-minute silence "in memory of the thousands of victims of the Islamic Republic" before starting the conference, which BEWIAF had asked.

 The second day started with more interruptions, when WCP protested that they have not given a voice in the conference.
 The organizers gave Mina Ahadi of the WCP fifteen minutes to talk at the rostrum, but it soon became evident that they were interested only in disrupting the meeting.
 Ahadi said they will "disrupt anyone who defended Khatami" and are only willing to "who had not been among the leaders of the Islamic Republic", and then started chanting "Death to the Islamic Republic" followed by some in the crowd.
 Some of the speakers were unable to fully deliver their speeches as a result of constant disruptions.

 On the third day, the organizers did not allow members of the WCP and BEWIAF into the building of the conference.
 Entry cards were issued for the rest of participants and the speeches were made without disruptions.